onecompiler/tutorials/cpp/operators/operators.md

 ## 1. Arithmetic Operators

-C arithmetic operators are used to perform arithmetic operations on operands.
+C++ arithmetic operators are used to perform arithmetic operations on operands.

 |Operator|	Description	| Example|
 |----|----|----|